 The amount of abuse or complaints received in a given period.

 The total gross revenue in a given period.
 (See "Cancellation revenue").
-By default, the revenue is displayed in the currency of the publisher.
+By default, the revenue is displayed in the currency of the Broadcaster.
 It's a sum of the transactions in a set period (excl. tax).
 Note: for Distributor configurations - Cleeng also displays ‘Distributor revenue' - which is the sum of the transaction price in the distributor’s currency (excl VAT).

 - Revenue per 1000 impressions

 A performance indicator of your content/offer.
 Can be used to compare advertising income.

 Also known as revenue per 'Unique visitor'.
 It can be used to indicate how much is needed to drive more traffic.

 - Service deposit

 The money left in an account after a pay-out is made to the Broadcaster.
 This is set at 2%.